PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 Additional information

-- The Palisadoes Foundation was selected for Google Summer of Code (GSoC) 2022, and was previously selected for GSoC in 2021.
-We were able to make a number of leaps and bounds during the 2021 editions which resulted in a massive codebase that is severely undocumented.
+- The Palisadoes Foundation was selected for Google Summer of Code (GSoC) 2022 and was previously selected for GSoC in 2021.
+We were able to make several leaps and bounds during the 2021 editions which resulted in a massive codebase that is severely undocumented.
 During this time, the Palisadoes Foundation was also selected for the [Github externship](https://externship.github.in/) on three separate occasions.

 - The foundation was also selected for Google Season of Docs (Gsod) 2022.
 In this season, the documentation status of the repositories was improved.
 But, some aspects were not covered in this duration and still need to be worked upon.